port-labs/port-docs/docs/exporters/github-exporter/exporting-files.md

           blueprint: '"microservice"'
           properties:
             readme: file://README.md # fetching the README.md file that is within the root folder of the repository and injecting it as a markdown property
-            url: ".html_url" # fetching from GitHub metadata the repository url and injecting it as a url proeprty
 ```

 </details>